Jira Integration

 hr.company.atlassian.net - Project "Finance System":

-finance.company.atlassian.net - Project "IT Tools": Uses personal Jira
+finance.company.atlassian.net - Project "IT Tools": Uses Global Jira

 Benefits:

-- Cross-department projects use company-wide Jira
+- Cross-department projects use the company-wide Jira

 - Single sign-on across all projects